Tuesday 22 June – Sunday 25 July 2021

 Jan Golembiewski, Psychological Design (Sydney, NSW)

-A panel discussion with Peter Johnstone, Rebecca McLaughlan and Jan Golembiewski.
+An hour-long panel discussion with Peter Johnstone, Rebecca McLaughlan and Jan Golembiewski.

 Moderator: Tara Veldman from Billard Leece Partnership.